Quick Answer

 - Written complaints = 4 years under FINRA, the only major record outside the 3/6-year buckets; MSRB complaints = 6 years.

-- An account with no trades but a cash balance still gets a quarterly statement; only DVP/RVP accounts meeting all four exemption criteria can skip.
+- An account with no trades but a cash balance still gets a quarterly statement; only DVP/RVP accounts meeting all four criteria can skip.

 - The firm cannot tender customer shares without authorization, even "in the customer's best interest."